 These usually include doctor’s visits, laboratory tests, required procedures, and certain specialist referrals or emergency care.

-Medicare DOESN’T cover: custodial or memory care
+Medicare DOESN’T cover: custodial care

 As symptoms advance, most Alzheimer’s and dementia patients need help with activities of daily living (ADLs) like personal hygiene, eating, dressing, and bathing.